hntrl/eventkit/docs/guide/motivations.md

 #### Why is observing side effects important?

 For one, observing side effects gives us more visibility into our processes, but its especially crucial in environments where execution is short-lived.
-In these contexts it's essential to ensure that any work resulting from a side effect is completed before the execution context is terminated (think serverless, node, etc).
+In these contexts it's essential to ensure that any side effects are completed before the execution context is terminated (think serverless, node, etc).
 Eventkit was created because there wasn't an off-the-shelf solution for solving this problem in JavaScript.

 In a [CQRS](https://en.wikipedia.org/wiki/Command_Query_Responsibility_Segregation) (**C**ommand **Q**uery **R**esponsibility **S**egregation) architecture, for example, commands may trigger side effects that update the read model.
 Observing these side effects and making sure they're completed before the execution context is terminated means that you can guarantee that the read model will **eventually** be consistent (unless your server rack gets hit by a meteorite, but that's a different problem).